Ansible Vault: Securing Your Automation Secrets

 The simplest way to use encrypted content is to include encrypted files in your

-playbooks using vars_files
+playbooks using vars_files:

 When executing this playbook with the correct vault password provided, Ansible

-will automatically decrypt the secret_vars.yml
+will automatically decrypt the secret_vars.yml file and make its variables

 available to the playbook.